ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 - Any order of key-value pairs for the object.
 - The omission of some values.

 ClickHouse ignores spaces between elements and commas after the objects.
-Objects shouldn't be separated by "new line" symbols necessarily.
+You can pass all the objects to a line.
+You do not have to separate them with line breaks.

 **Processing of omitted values**